kgipan/Eyes/README.md

 ## Setup
 To run this exercise, simply clone this respository and open ```eyes.html``` in your preferred browser.

+## Future
+I would like to add more style to this exercise, create a face that have some dynamic features as well.

 ## License
 MIT License